-As noted above, Mizuho and Nozomi Shinkansen are not covered by the JR Pass.
-If traveling by Shinkansen, use the Sakura and Hikari trains instead.
+If traveling by Shinkansen, you can ride the Sakura and Hikari trains with your JR Pass (from October 2023 you can also take the Nozomi and Mizuho trains if you pay a supplement).
 You can make the trip by local train using your JR Pass as well – simply take care to use only JR lines.

 You can also use the JR Pass while traveling around Hiroshima on the Loop Bus.
 Visit the Hiroshima City official website to know more about the Hiroshima Loop Bus routes and timetables

 What about the highway buses?
 Though not generally covered by the JR Pass, travelers with foreign passports can purchase Japan Bus Passes even after arrival in the country.
 Passes are good for three to seven days, either for Monday through Thursday use or for use any day of the week.